Philip IV of Spain: Patronage of the arts

 Philip was nicknamed el Rey Planeta, the 'Planet King', by his contemporaries, and much of the art and display at his court has been interpreted in the context of his need to project power and authority, over both Spaniards and foreigners alike.
 Older interpretations, which perceived Philip's court as being completely decadent, have been largely superseded, but the art and symbolism of the period certainly did not reflect the wider threat and decline of Spanish power.
 Indeed, the limited Spanish military successes of the period were celebrated by royal artists to a disproportionate extent.
-Numerous artists from the Spanish Netherlands produced work extolling the Army of Flanders, including Vrancx, Snaeyers, Molenaer and de Hondt.
+Numerous artists from the Spanish Netherlands produced work extolling the Army of Flanders, including Sebastian Vrancx, Peter Snayers, Jan Miense Molenaer and Willem Hondius.
 The re-capture of Breda alone resulted in major works by Velázquez and the French etcher Jacques Callot, in addition to various plays and books.

 The 'Planet King' also invested in a new palace to display both his art and the ritual of court.
-Through Olivares, Philip commenced the building of the Buen Retiro palace in Madrid, parts of which still remain near the Prado.
+Through Olivares, Philip commenced the building of the Buen Retiro Palace in Madrid, parts of which still remain near the Prado.
 Work began modestly in 1631, with the magnificent, if costly, 'Hall of Thrones', completed by 1635.
 The palace included its own 'theatre, ballroom, galleries, bull ring, gardens, and artificial lakes', and became the centre for artists and dramatists from across Europe.
 The palace was built during one of the more difficult periods of Philip's reign.
 Given both its cost, in a time of stringent wartime savings, and the protest that ensued from a disgruntled public, it is considered to have been an important part of the attempt to communicate royal grandeur and authority.